gvwilson/12-design/README.md

 > *challenge and response*: the only way to understand why something
 > works the way it does is to understand the problems that existed at
 > the time it was written and the tools that were available then.
-> Neither programming languages nor existing graphical notations (Rule 10)
+> Neither programming languages nor existing graphical notations (Tip 10)
 > are particularly good at capturing this, and while many tools have
 > been written for tracking and managing requirements, none have worked
 > well enough that the average programmer would voluntarily adopt them.

-## Rule 2: design for people's cognitive capacity
+## Tip 2: design for people's cognitive capacity.

 Just as computers have hard drives and RAM, human brains have long-term and short-term memory [Hermans2021].
 We only have conscious access to